 Special dietary requirements are catered for where available, but advance notice must be given in order to notify catering staff.
 Please note that dietary-specific catering may not be available in every centre.
 Please contact us for further information.

 The food may be different from the food they normally eat, but it is important students keep an open mind.
 This is a great chance for students to experience food from another culture.

-The students will breakfast and dinner with the homestay provider and a packed lunch during the day.
+The students will have breakfast and dinner with the homestay provider and a packed lunch during the day.

 - Students must comply with Twin rules at all times

 - Students may not leave the school without permission from the Centre Manager or the duty person in charge

 - Residential students MUST have a letter of permission from a parent/guardian in order to leave the grounds unsupervised by a member of Twin staff